UST-MICO/docs/tutorials/03-add-an-application.rst

 How To add an application
 =========================

-First :doc:`add some services <01-add-a-service>` to your mico instance.
+First :doc:`add some services <01-add-a-service>` to your MICO instance.

 To add a new application click on the :guilabel:`new Application` button in the dashboard or the application overview.